garrettsutula/aws-solutions-architect-associate-notes/notes/ec2.md

 When to use: applications that need low network latency, high network throughput or both.
 Improved performance.

 Only certain instances can be launched into a Clustered Placement Group.
 A clustered placement cannot span multiple availability zones.
 AWS recommends homonogenous instances within Clustered Placement Groups.

+If you get capcity errors, try stopping and restarting all instances to get them running on dedicated hardware with sufficient capacity.

 #### Spread Placement Groups
 Opposite to a Clustered Placement Group, a group of instances that are each placed on separate hardware.
 Improved durability.